cmer/nexo-to-cointracking/README.md

 # nexo-to-cointracking
-Script to convert a Nexo CSV export to Contracting.info
+Script to convert a Nexo CSV export to Cointracking.info.
+Because the built-in Cointracking import just doesn't work.